Mount Stromlo Observatory

 The 2003 firestorm decimated Mt Stromlo, destroying many of the precinct’s buildings and leaving others as ruins or façades.
 The surrounding landscape was irrevocably changed.
 This profound impact meant that Mt Stromlo and its ruins emerged as a commemorative emblem of community resilience and recovery since the fires.

 The ANU engaged GML to develop a heritage management plan that reflected these changes to the site.
-GML’s plan established a unique approach to the precinct that included options for not only regrowth and rebuilding but also for stabilising the ruins of the observatory’s domes and incorporating them into the site as a memorial to the impact of the blaze.
+GML’s plan established a unique approach to the devastated precinct that included options for not only regrowth and rebuilding but also for stabilising the ruins of the observatory’s domes and incorporating them into the site as a memorial to the impact of the blaze.

 Our plan also included a comprehensive inventory of the site’s heritage features, an innovative visual ‘Heritage Snapshot’ showcasing the precinct’s evolution, and detailed policies that guide the ANU on Mt Stromlo’s ongoing conservation and development into the future.